 Mulch should be 2-4 inches deep and cover an area 2 to 3 times the diameter of the root ball.
 Avoid mulching right up to the trunk of the tree.
 Leave a 3 to 6-inch gap between the mulch and the trunk to prevent damaging the tree.
-Mulching reduces competition from other plants, conserves moisture and keeps soil temperature closer to what the plants' roots prefer.
+Mulching reduces competition from other plants, conserves moisture and moderates soil temperature.